 Use an auto-responder email so the registrant gets immediate acknowledgment of their registration.
 You may also want to add an automated calendar event to the confirmation email to allow registrants to easily block out the time on their calendars.

-After the event, be sure to send a thank-you message within 24 hours or less, and include any content that was promised to the attendees.
+After the event, be sure to send a thank-you message within 24 hours or less and include any content that was promised to the attendees.
 Be sure to include a link to the archived webinar; close to 25 percent of webinar attendees will watch the recorded, on-demand version, and many people who skipped the live event will watch the recorded version on their own time.
 Add sharing links so recipients can pass the recorded version of the webinar to their colleagues.
-You can also consider creating a library of your on-demand webinars for you audience to access similar to Act-On’s Video Hub.
+You can also consider creating a library of your on-demand webinars for your audience to access.

 9. Work with speakers to create the presentation materials